mattrussi/gitlab-com-runbooks/howto/k8s-gitlab.md

 ### Logging

-A single pubsub server is setup to monitor a Log exporter from Stackdriver.
+A single pubsubbeat VM is setup to monitor a single pubsub that is configured to be a log sink from Stackdriver.
 All items end up in the index `pubsub-gke-inf-<ENV>*`

 One can refer to this document for further details